42 at gymkhana

 hide private dining

-Hide, the Michelin-starred Mayfair super-restaurant by celebrity chef Ollie Dabbous and world-beating vin de pays specialist Hedonism Wines, is rumoured to have cost its backers £20 million before it opened its doors in 2018.
+Hide, the Michelin-starred Mayfair super-restaurant by celebrity chef Ollie Dabbous and world-beating vin de pays specialist Hedonism Wines, was rumoured to have cost its backers £20 million before it opened its doors in 2018.
 A considerable chunk of that investment presumably went on its central feature, an exquisite spiral staircase that corkscrews through the airy restaurant’s three light-filled floors.
 On the top floor, which boasts its own private entrance and lift, you’ll find Hide and Seek, two private dining spaces that can be brought together to accommodate 24 guests.
 Alternatively, three cosy basement rooms are available for groups of up to eight for a truly intimate experience.

 Bob Bob Ricard, Soho